Ask a doctor about a prescription for FOSTER 100 micrograms / 6 micrograms / actuation pressurized inhalation solution

 Children and adolescents

-Foster should not be used in children or adolescents under 18 years of age, until further data is available.
+Foster should not be used in children and adolescents under 18 years of age until more data is available.

-Inform your doctor if you are using or have recently used other medications, even those purchased without a prescription.
+Tell your doctor if you are using or have recently used other medicines, including those purchased without a prescription.

-Some medications may increase the effects of Foster, so your doctor will perform thorough checks if you are taking these medications (including some for HIV: ritonavir, cobicistat).
+Some medicines may increase the effects of Foster, so your doctor will monitor you closely if you are taking these medicines (including some for HIV: ritonavir, cobicistat).

-Do not use beta blockers with this medication.
-If you need to use beta blockers (including eye drops), it is likely that the effect of formoterol will be reduced or even nullified.
-On the other hand, the use of other beta-adrenergic medications (medications that work in the same way as formoterol) may potentiate the effects of formoterol.
+Do not use beta-blockers with this medicine.
+If you need to use beta-blockers (including eye drops), the effect of formoterol may decrease or even be null.
+On the other hand, the use of other beta-adrenergic drugs (drugs that work in the same way as formoterol) may enhance the effects of formoterol.

 The combined use of Foster with: